477th Fighter Group: Reactivation with African-American personnel

 The 477th was reactivated as the 477th Bombardment Group (M) (Colored) at Selfridge Field, Michigan on 15 January 1944 and assigned to First Air Force.
 The 477th's new mission was to train what would become the legendary World War II African-American aviators known as the Tuskegee Airmen with Republic P-47 Thunderbolt fighters and North American B-25 Mitchell bombers.
 During World War II, continued pressure from African-American civilian leaders led the Army to let black servicemen train as members of bomber crews, a step that opened many more skilled combat roles to them.

 On 5 May 1944, possibly out of fear of a repeat of the previous summer's race riot in nearby Detroit, the 477th was abruptly relocated to Godman Field on Fort Knox in Kentucky.

 The morale of the 477th was poor because the field was not suited to be used by the B-25 and because black officers, including combat veterans of the 332nd Fighter Group who had transferred to the bomber unit, were not being advanced to command positions.
 By early 1945, however, the 477th reached its full combat strength.
 It was scheduled to enter combat on 1 July, which made it necessary to relocate once more, this time to Freeman Field, a base fully suited to use the B-25.

 Six F-22 Raptors taxi following touchdown at Elmendorf Air Force Base, Alaska, during a ceremony marking the aircraft's arrival 8 August 2007.
 The F-22s will join the active duty 3d Wing and Air Force Reserve Command's 477th Fighter Group here.
 The 477th FG becomes the first Air Force Reserve unit to operate and maintain the F-22.
 (U.S. Air Force photo/Tech.
 Sgt.
 Keith Brown).

 At Freeman Field, the Freeman Field Mutiny took place as a result of racial discrimination.
 As a result of the protest, the 477th was relocated back to Godman Field.
 Colonel Benjamin O. Davis, Jr., took command on 1 July, and black officers replaced white officers in lower command and supervisory positions.
 Training was to be completed by 31 August, but the war ended on 14 August with Japan's surrender.

 Never deployed in combat, the 477th was downsized when the war ended.
-In 1946, it was reassigned to Lockbourne Army Air Base, Ohio.
+In 1946, it moved to Lockbourne Army Air Base, Ohio.
 On 1 July 1947, the 477th was inactivated.